leloq/leloq.github.io/projects.md

     </div>

     <div class="project-note">
-      This project is led by my brilliant colleague Kim Miskiw, and I am just a contributor here.
+      This project is led by my colleague Kim K. Miskiw, and I am just a contributor here.
 I included it here, since it is a great source to get involved with the difficult problem of multi-market bidding on the day-ahead and continuous intraday market.
     </div>
   </div>
 </div>